lovetheidea/Businesscrowd/README.md

 ## Community

 Join thousands of members  world-wide 24 x 7 in our [community server](https://demo.rocket.chat).
-Join the conversation at [Twitter](https://twitter.com/RocketChatApp), [Facebook](https://www.facebook.com/RocketChatApp) or [Google Plus](https://plus.google.com/+RocketChatApp)
+Join the conversation at [Twitter](https://twitter.com/crowdpromote), [Facebook](https://www.facebook.com/businescrowd)

 ## How to Contribute

 Already a JavaScript developer?
-Familiar with Meteor?
-[Pick an issue](https://github.com/RocketChat/Rocket.Chat/labels/contrib%3A%20easy), push a PR and instantly become a member of Rocket.Chat's international contributors community.
+Become a member of Business Crowd's international contributors community.

-A lot of work has already gone into Rocket.Chat, but we have much bigger plans for it!
+A lot of work has already gone into Business Crowd, but we have much bigger plans for it!

 # Credits